-How do I know I have Hemorrhoids during pregnancy?
+How do I know I have haemorrhoids during pregnancy?

 What to do to try to prevent them?

-Once you have hemorrhoids, you’re going to want to have the right tools on-hand to treat them at home.
+Once you have haemorrhoids, you’re going to want to have the right tools on-hand to treat them at home.
 Here are some things that can help to relieve the discomfort.

 THE MAGIC OF WITCH HAZEL